namazso/OpenHashTab/README.md

 Most of the actions should be obvious.
 Some not-so-obvious features are listed here:

-* You can select multiple files or folders, all files will be hashed.
+* You can select multiple files or folders, all files will be hashed, directories traversed
 * Double click hash to copy it
 * Double click name or algorithm to copy the line in sumfile format
-* Select one or more lines then right click to copy all columns of the lines, separated by tabs
-* Double right click to copy everything, separated by tabs
+* Right click for popup menu: copy hash, copy filename, copy line, copy everything
 * The counters next to the status text is in the format `(match/mismatch/nothing to check against/error)`
 * Selecting the tab on a sumfile will interpret it as such and hash the files listed in it.
-* If a hashed file has a sumfile with same filename plus one of the [recognized sumfile extensions](https://github.com/namazso/OpenHashTab/blob/master/OpenHashTab/Hasher.cpp#L242-L251), the file hash is checked against it.
+* If a hashed file has a sumfile with same filename plus one of the recognized sumfile extensions and the option for it is enabled, the file hash is checked against it.

 ## Algorithms

 * CRC32
+* xxHash (XXH32, XXH64)
+* xxHash3 (64 and 128 bit variants)
 * MD2, MD4, MD5
 * RipeMD160
 * Blake2sp